charleskoffler/clprolf/docs/beginners_docs/simol_simple_doc_github_website_interfaces.md

 Is it really useful?

 I think so.
 We should know that the compiler will ensure, by semantic stage checks, that the interface role would be coherent despite the interface can inherit by another interface.
 So a growing of interface will still remain clean and meaningful.
 And the compiler will check if the contracts of a class are coherent.
 In rare and particular use cases where we want to overstep these rules, we can use "@Forced_int_inh" annotation in both language and framework.
-This forcing can be done about an "extends" of an interface, or "contracts" of an interface.
+This forcing can be done about an "extends" of an interface, or "contracts" of a class.

 ```java